 Configuring CSS Is A Laborious And Time Consuming Process.

-Rockettheme provide an override feature whereby all of your CSS changes are kept in a custom CSS file.
-When the template is updated to a later version the upgrade process won't overwrite all of your hard gained work making those CSS amendments.
+Rockettheme provides an override feature whereby all of your CSS changes are kept in a custom CSS file.
+When the template is updated to a later version, the upgrade process won't overwrite all of your hard gained work making those CSS amendments.

-However, by using the same template for your second site you can simply transfer the custom CSS file and you have instant CSS modifications!
+However, by using the same template for your second site, you can directly transfer the custom CSS file, and you have instant CSS modifications!

-Keeping website development uniform across several sites has so much going for it in time saving that building in different templates or even different platforms does not.
+Keeping website development uniform across several sites has so much going for it in time-saving that building in different templates or even different platforms do not.
 For example building one site in Wordpress and another in Joomla is asking for a world of hurt.
-You will be constantly on a learning curve that is completely unnecessary.
+You will constantly be on a learning curve that is completely unnecessary.